richardtallent/RT.Comb/README.md

 Note that you're trading a "time slip" of a few milliseconds during high insert rates for a guarantee that the `UtcNoRepeatTimestampProvider` won't repeat its timestamp, so COMBs will always sort exactly in insert order.
 This is fine if your transaction rate just has occasional bumps, but if you're constantly writing thousands of records per second, the time slip could accumulate into something real, especially with the 4ms default increment.

-To use this workaround, you'll need to create your own ICombProvider instance rather than using the the built-in static instances in `RT.Comb.Provider`, and pass this delegate in the provider constructor.
+To use this workaround, you'll need to create your own ICombProvider instance rather than using the built-in static instances in `RT.Comb.Provider`, and pass this delegate in the provider constructor.
 You can find an example of this in the test suite.

 # How To Contribute